Love Love (Take That song)

-"Love Love" is a single by British pop group Take That from the band's first EP, Progressed.
+"Love Love" is a single by English pop group Take That from the band's first EP, Progressed.
 The song features Gary Barlow and Mark Owen on lead vocals.
 It was released in the United Kingdom as a digital download on 11 May 2011.

 The song was featured in the end credits of the 2011 film X-Men: First Class.
 This was the second time the group has worked with director Matthew Vaughn, having previously written and recorded "Rule the World" for Vaughn's film Stardust.

 Critical reception

 Robert Copsey of Digital Spy gave the single 4 out of 5 stars, praising it and stating, "'You bring me right back down to the Earth from the promised land' are the lyrics in the opening bars over mud-squelching synths, while the fat 'n' chunky chorus where they command their lovers to "give me what I need" is immediately satisfying.
 Like their recent offerings, it's a style that has transformed them from cheesy boyband to tough manband".

 The Daily Star gave the single a positive review stating that "The boys haven't strayed away from the crunching electro template they employed on Progress, which means another mean, moody stadium shaker [which will] sound ace booming from footy grounds on their upcoming Progress Tour."